api-platform/docs/core/testing.md

 }
 ```

-There is also a method to find the IRI matching a given resource and some criterias:
+There is also a method to find the IRI matching a given resource and some criteria:

 ```php
 <?php